wevote/WebApp/docs/contributing/CONTRIBUTING_STANDARDS.md

 There is no perfect code style.
 If you have worked at a few different companies or on a few different open source projects, you will have used a few different styles.

-As of December 2018, the We Vote WebApp src directory contained 1073 files, that have been created and edited by dozens of volunteer software engineers.
+As of December 2018, the WeVote WebApp src directory contained 1073 files, that have been created and edited by dozens of volunteer software engineers.
 And we had dozens of different code styles in different files.

 Inconsistently formatted code is less reliable code, so we decided to (mostly) put aside the